DamienFr/RoHO/README.md

 # Ratio of Homoplasic Offspring (RoHO)

 This repository contains scripts and command line used to compute the RoHO index of a set of high quality filtered homoplasies.
-Ithas been used in the publication "to come".
+It has been used in the publication "to come".

 The RoHO index is the ratio of the number of descendents of sister clades with and without a specific mutation over all independent emergences of a homoplasic allele in a phylogeny.

-It computes the RoHO index of a set of high quality filtered homoplasies and output several figures, tables and statistics takes as input the raw sequencing reads (fastq) of 348 SARS-CoV-2 isolates and outputs a set of SNP and nucleotides alignements.

 The script 'Main_homoplasy.sh" is to be run in a unix command line step by step to ensure proper functioning.
 You are likely to have to make some modifications to it in order to modify paths etc.